arnaud-dg/transcriptomics_project/README.md

 # OMIX Dashboard

 ## Overview
-**OMIX** is a web-based dashboard designed to assist pharmaceutical R&D teams in performing **Differential Expression Analysis** with transcriptomics data.
+(**The OMIX Buddy**)[https://the-omix-buddy-6e7889e55137.herokuapp.com/] is a web-based dashboard designed to assist pharmaceutical R&D teams in performing **Differential Expression Analysis** with transcriptomics data.
 The tool provides interactive visualizations and analysis capabilities for gene expression data.

 ---